oxala/marko-tester/README.md

 }
 ```

-- shallow - You can turn off shallow rendering by passing `false` here.
-That way marko won't isolate any component test. _(Default: true)_
+- `shallow` _(default: true)_ - You can turn off shallow rendering by passing `false` here.
+That way marko won't isolate any component test.

 ## Usage
 `marko-tester` returns a function for you to use.
 Pass a relative path to a marko component file and you will receive a `render` method and `fixtures` method/object.
 By default this will run JEST SnapShots test for the fixtures of the component.

-- `render` is a method that renders a component with a given input and mounts it to `document.body`.
+- `render` - a method that renders a component with a given input and mounts it to `document.body`.
 The mounted component instance is returned.

-- `fixtures` is an object by default.
-It contains all the fixtures that are found within the `__snapshots__` folder for the component.
-If a `withoutFixtures` option is passed, `fixtures` will also be a function that will run JEST SnapShots test for your fixtures.
-You will still be able to get any fixture content by the filename: `fixtures[FixtureFileName]`.
+- `fixtures` - an object that contains all fixtures that are found within the `__snapshots__` folder for the component.
+You can get content of a fixture by specifying a filename: `fixtures[FixtureFileName]`.

+As a second argument you can pass options object:

+- `withoutFixtures` _(default: false)_ - set this to true if you don't want automatic snapshot test execution.
+At this point `fixtures` will become executable and you will be able to run snapshot test using `fixtures()`.

+- `withAwait` _(default: false)_ - if your template has `<await/>` tag in it, you need to set this to true.
+At this point `render` will become an asynchronous function and you will need to treat it with await.

-### Example
+### Examples
-You can find examples in the `tests` folder.
 The boilerplate looks like this:

 ```
-const { render } = require('marko-tester')('../index.marko');
+const { render, fixtures } = require('marko-tester')('../index.marko');

-describe('When component is rendered', () => {
+describe('When component is rendered without results', () => {
   let component;

   beforeEach(() => {
-    component = render(fixtures.default);
+    component = render(fixtures['without-results']);
   });

   afterEach(() => {